Toni-SM/skrl/docs/source/modules/skrl.agents.ppo.rst

 Models (networks)
 ^^^^^^^^^^^^^^^^^

-The implementation uses 1 stochastic and 1 deterministic function approximator.
+The implementation uses 1 stochastic (discrete or continuous) and 1 deterministic function approximator.
 These function approximators (models) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`networks`

 .. list-table::
    :header-rows: 1